Nguyễn Văn Hiếu: Anticorruption czar

 As a result, the Defense Minister, General Nguyễn Văn Vy and seven colonels were ousted and the Military Pension Fund disbanded.
 Hiếu was not allowed to move on to other corruption targets.
-President Thiệu limited Hiếu's investigative authority and prior presidential approval was necessary to commence an investigation at the level of chief of province.
-These limitations disappointed General Hiếu who sought to return to the military and declared, "Either we correct our faults or the Communists will correct them for us."
+Thiệu limited Hiếu's investigative authority and prior presidential approval was necessary to commence an investigation at the level of chief of province.
+These limitations disappointed Hiếu who sought to return to the military and declared, "Either we correct our faults or the Communists will correct them for us."

 Evaluation

 I Corps American Advisors' evaluation report in May 1968: